BatchDrake/ASignInSpace/The_Message/analysis/batchdrake.md

 The clusters of points have a varying number of 2x2 pixel blocks, between 7 and 10:

 <p align="center"><img src="../visual/batchdrake1.png" /></p>

-In all clusters, 7 of these 2x2 pixel blocks **form a pattern that is shared by all clusters, with the exact same orientation.** If we overlay all of them, we arrive to the following picture:
+In all clusters, 7 of these 2x2 pixel blocks **form a pattern that is shared by all clusters, with the exact same orientation**.
+If we overlay all of them, we arrive to the following picture:

 <p align="center"><img src="../../Candidates/visual/alignment.png" /></p>